chenghao-ch94/DFRFS/README.md

 ## Acknowledgment

-Our code builds upon the following code publicly available, and thank the following repos providing helpful components/functions in our work.
+Our code builds upon the following code publicly available, and thank the following repos for providing helpful components/functions in our work.

 - [ProtoNet](https://github.com/cyvius96/prototypical-network-pytorch)